This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is retinal hemorrhage treated?

 You may not need treatment, because a retinal hemorrhage often heals by itself.
-If your bleeding is caused by a medical condition, your caregiver will treat that illness.
+If your bleeding is caused by a medical condition, your healthcare provider will treat that illness.
 You may need any of the following:

 - Steroid medicine may be given if you have macular degeneration.